 Although humidifiers offer a lot of benefits, they can also result in significant problems.
 One of these is that they can contribute to attic condensation issues.
 When the temperature rises for several days in the winter, you may notice something that seems like water infiltration on the ceilings and walls.
 Though this can be a direct sign that you have a leaky roof, the sudden rise in temperature may also be causing condensation to form in your attic due to your home humidifier.

 But how does this happen?
-According to residential and commercial HVAC experts, the humid air from your living space comes up into your attic if you have inadequate insulation.
+According to HVAC experts, the humid air from your living space comes up into your attic if you have inadequate insulation.
 The water condenses on the underside of the roof when the warm air collides with cold air.
 As this moisture continuously builds up on the roof and the cold air freezes it, it will result in ice buildup.
 When the temperature becomes warmer, this frozen condensation melts and falls onto the attic floor, thus the seeming water infiltration on the ceilings and walls.

 The Right Setting